Using data from our latest annual broker review which tested more than a dozen different online brokers

 Next, investors want to make sure they can trade the investment vehicle they want.
 Robinhood supports Stock Trading and Options Trading while Merrill Edge supports Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, Robinhood trails Merrill Edge by 3,709 total mutual funds, with Merrill Edge offering 3709 and Robinhood offering 0.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Merrill Edge nor Robinhood offers virtual trading.
-Taking a look at mobile trading, Merrill Edge along with Robinhood both support the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+For mobile trading, Both Merrill Edge and Robinhood offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while customers at Robinhood can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, neither Merrill Edge nor Robinhood were rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+All factors considered, when it comes to platform tools, research, and mobile trading, Merrill Edge along with Robinhood both finished with awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

 Overall, between Merrill Edge and Robinhood, Merrill Edge is the winner